Orbit-based structural decomposition and stellar population recovery for edge-on barred galaxies: Introduction

-Based on the \citet{vdB2008} implementation, a barred orbit-superposition method was developed (\citealp{Tahmasebzadeh2021,Tahmasebzadeh2022}; see also the public code DYNAMITE), and was applied to a barred galaxy NGC 4371 observed at an inclination angle $\theta\sim60^\circ$ \citep{Tahmasebzadeh2024}.
+Based on the \citet{vdB2008} implementation, a barred orbit-superposition method was developed (\citealp{Tahmasebzadeh2021,Tahmasebzadeh2022}; see also the public code DYNAMITE) and applied to a barred galaxy NGC 4371, observed at an inclination angle $\theta\sim60^\circ$ \citep{Tahmasebzadeh2024}.
 This method is limited to non-edge-on cases ($\theta\lesssim80^\circ$) and stellar populations are not considered.
-A recent VLT/MUSE programme, GECKOS \citep{vdSande2024}, is designed to observe 36 Milky Way-like edge-on ($\theta\gtrsim85^\circ$) galaxies and will provide high spatial resolution ($\rm<0.2\,kpc$) IFS data of these galaxies, including both stellar kinematics and stellar populations.
+The recently launched VLT/MUSE programme, GECKOS \citep{vdSande2024}, is designed to observe 36 Milky Way-like edge-on ($\theta\gtrsim85^\circ$) galaxies.
+It will provide high spatial resolution ($\rm<0.2\,kpc$) IFS data of these galaxies, including both stellar kinematics and stellar populations.
 Eight of the 12 galaxies in the first GECKOS internal data release are barred and have BP/X-shaped structures \citep{FraserMcKelvie2025}.
-Edge-on observations preserve more kinematic details of bar and disk rotations than non-edge-on cases, making them more effective for dynamical decomposition.
+Edge-on observations preserve more kinematic details of bar and disc rotations than non-edge-on cases, making them more effective for dynamical decomposition.
 In our previous paper \citep{Jin2025}, we extended the method developed by \citet{Tahmasebzadeh2021,Tahmasebzadeh2022} to model edge-on ($\theta\gtrsim80^\circ$) barred galaxies that may exhibit BP/X-shaped structures.
-Using three simulated galaxies from the Auriga simulations \citep{Grand2017,Grand2024} and creating a total of 16 mock data sets, the effectiveness of this method in estimating the bar pattern speed $\rm\Omega_p$ was validated, achieving an accuracy of $\sim13\%$.
+Using three simulated galaxies from the Auriga simulations \citep{Grand2017,Grand2024} and creating a total of 16 mock datasets, the effectiveness of this method in estimating the bar pattern speed, $\rm\Omega_p$, was validated, achieving an accuracy of $\sim13\%$.
 In this paper, we perform orbit-based structural decomposition for edge-on barred galaxies based on the model results from \citet{Jin2025}.
 Then, by tagging the stellar orbits with ages and metallicities, we evaluate how accurately ages and metallicities can be recovered for different components.